 Year 8

 In Year 8, students build on their prior knowledge to study a wide variety of fiction and non-fiction texts, with a more specific focus on the structural intent of the writer in addition to the linguistic analysis of Year 7.
-Students will start the year by enjoying a classic novel from the 20th Century (moving from the 21st Century in Year 7), analysing how the writer has structured the text to interest us as readers.
-Students either study ‘Animal Farm’ by George Orwell or ‘Lord of the Flies’ by William Golding, chosen for their engaging plots and differing structural choices as well as their literary value.
+Students will start the year by enjoying a short story from the 20th Century (moving from the 21st Century in Year 7), analysing how the writer has structured the text to interest us as readers.
+Our short stories are chosen for their engaging plots and differing structural choices as well as their literary value.
 Having focused more specifically on the language of poetry in Year 7, students in Year 8 move onto analysing poetry that is centred around a theme of ‘Conflict’ and analysing the structural choices.
-Following this, students will study ‘The Merchant of Venice’, a play which focuses on religion and the cultural differences in society before looking at the gothic genre while studying ‘Monsters and Murderers’, a scheme of learning which embeds key skills through analysing both fiction and non-fiction.
-Towards the end of the year, students consolidate their understanding of how they write their own views and develop a persuasive argument in the unit titled ‘Writing from a Viewpoint’.
-This non-fiction focus continues in the form of our ‘World of Work’ topic, designed to expose them to a range of future possibilities by learning from the past and the present and broadening the cultural capital of our students.
+Following this, students will study ‘The Merchant of Venice’, a play which focuses on religion and the cultural differences in society before looking at non-fiction writing in the form of our ‘World of Work’ topic, designed to expose them to a range of future possibilities by learning from the past and the present and broadening the cultural capital of our students.
+Towards the end of the year, students consolidate their understanding of how they write their own views and develop a persuasive argument in our ‘Speaking and Listening’ unit titled ‘Writing from a Viewpoint’.
+We end the year with a spotlight on the gothic genre while studying ‘Monsters and Murderers’, a scheme of learning which embeds key skills through analysing both fiction and non-fiction as preparation for a gothic story.
+The final ‘End of Year Exam,’ as with Year 7, concludes the year with a look back at the content of the year in addition to gauging the ability of students in technical accuracy for English.

-Our Accelerated Reader scheme also continues for Year 8 students, continuing to help students to read texts suitable for their reading age for pleasure, with staff ready to listen to them read to ensure fluidity and comprehension.
+Our Accelerated Reader scheme also continues for Year 8 students with fortnightly library reading sessions, continuing to help students to read texts suitable for their reading age for pleasure, with staff ready to listen to them read to ensure fluidity and comprehension.

 Year 9